After your purchase

 Low-value postal consignments containing goods with a total value of no more than 22 euros

 If the total value of goods in a postal consignment is 22.00 euros or less, you do not have to clear the consignment or pay any import duties on it.

 - The relief as regards VAT is not applied to tobacco products, alcohol and alcoholic beverages, as these products are always subject to VAT on import and must always be declared.
 Note that excise duties are always imposed as well.

 - Imports of perfumes and eau de toilette products must always undergo customs clearance.

-If you have received a notification of the arrival of a consignment that you are not required to clear, ask for the parcel to be released as follows:
+If you have received an arrival notification from Posti of a consignment that you are not required to clear, ask for the postal parcel to be released as follows:

 - the order confirmation or invoice or receipt as well as any additional documents

-- the arrival ID of the consignment (can be found in Posti’s notice of arrival)
+- the arrival ID of the postal consignment (can be found in Posti’s arrival notification)

 - your contact details